sosy-lab/sv-witnesses/README.md

 FALSE
 </pre>

 The violation-witness automaton is written to ``witness.graphml``.
 If the verification is applied to the task ``ssh-simplified/s3_clnt_1_false-unreach-call.cil.c`` from the SV-COMP benchmark set, the witness should look similar to [this witness](s3_cln1_false.witness.ultimateautomizer.graphml).
-Again, note that this task assumes the simple memory model.

 ## Validating Correctness Witnesses